AmanoTeam/Unalix-bot/README.md

-<h2 align='center'>Unalix</h2>
+<h2 align='center'>Unalix-bot</h2>

 ### What is it?

-Unalix is a bot developed for Telegram.
+Unalix-bot is a bot developed for Telegram.
 Its main purpose is to help users remove tracking fields from URLs.
-This project is based on [ClearURLs](https://gitlab.com/KevinRoebert/ClearUrls), an add-on developed for [Chrome](https://chrome.google.com/webstore/detail/clearurls/lckanjgmijmafbedllaakclkaicjfmnk) and [Firefox](https://addons.mozilla.org/addon/clearurls).
+This project is based on [ClearURLs](https://gitlab.com/KevinRoebert/ClearUrls), an add-on developed for [Chrome](https://chrome.google.com/webstore/detail/clearurls/lckanjgmijmafbedllaakclkaicjfmnk), [Firefox](https://addons.mozilla.org/addon/clearurls) and [Edge](https://microsoftedge.microsoft.com/addons/detail/mdkdmaickkfdekbjdoojfalpbkgaddei).

 ### What it does?

 In addition to removing tracking fields from URLs, Unalix also try to gets the direct link from shortened URLs.

-Unalix also transform YouTube, Twitter and Instagram links into Invidious, Nitter and Bibliogram links.

 ### Why would this be useful to me?